csdms/csdms-carpentry/lessons/shell/reference.md

 :   MIME (Multi-Purpose Internet Mail Extensions) types describe different file types for exchange on the Internet,
     for example images, audio, and documents.

+node
+:   An individual computer in a cluster.

 operating system
 :   Software that manages interactions between users, hardware, and software [processes](#process).
 Common
     examples are Linux, OS X, and Windows.